 - Do you plan to participate in any organizations or clubs?
 If so, consider looking for Jesuit colleges that offer a wide variety (100+) of on-campus clubs.
 Similarly, if you want the chance to join a sorority or fraternity, make sure it's got a Greek system.

 - Do you like the area?
 There’s a big difference between urban and suburban environments.
 It’s important to make sure you like what the area around the school has to offer as well.
 For example, are there ample job opportunities for recent graduates?
 What about internships?

 - Does the school offer good financial support?
-If money is a big concern for you (as it is for most students!), spend some time looking up how much money the Jesuit college you want to apply to usually provides incoming freshmen with.
+If money is a big concern for you (as it is for most students!), spend time looking up how much financial aid the Jesuit college you want to apply to usually provides incoming freshmen with.